dotastro/hacks-collector/README.md

     doi: http://zenodo.org/1029812
     images: hack1.jpg

-The file format is called YAML, but you don't need to worry if you don't know this - we explain all the details below.
+This format is provided in the template.yaml file in this repo, you can create a file like this for your hack and submit a pull-request.
+The file format is called YAML, but you don't need to worry if you don't know this or how to submit the pull-request - we explain all the details below.

 The ``title``, ``creators``, and ``description`` fields are always required